lemlac/mulem/docs/reference.md

 print("Hello, world!")
 ```

 Modules are named with the keyword `mod` near the top before anything is defined.
-This is the name you'll use when importing your module.
+This is the name you'll use when importing your module. **There can only be one `mod` declaration per file.** Multiple `mod` declarations is a syntax error.

 ```
 import somewhere{thing}